albar965/littlenavmap-manual/en/TUTORIALIFR.md

 This will do two things:

 1. Add Wick as the destination airport to the flight plan.
 Any previous destination in the flight plan will be replaced.
 2. Add the approach and its transition to the flight plan.
 The procedure legs use a dark blue color and the missed approach legs use a dark red color in the flight plan table.
-Flight plan en route legs are black.
+Flight plan en-route legs are black.
 Again, any previous procedure is replaced with this new one.

 **About adding transition and approaches:** Approaches and transitions are closely related which is already indicated by the tree structure in the procedure search tab.
 You can add an approach alone but a transition always belongs to an approach.